jpasqua/MultiMon/README.md

 <a name="dev-exp"></a>
 ## Plugins

-**MultiMon** has he beginnings of a plugin system which allows developers to expand or cusotmize the functionality with little or no code.
+**MultiMon** has he beginnings of a plugin system which allows developers to expand or customize the functionality with little or no code.
 Please refer to the [Plugin Guide](doc/PluginGuide.md) for details.

 ## Acknowledgements